OpenCTI-Platform/opencti/opencti-documentation/docs/usage/overview.md

 ![TTPs](assets/usage/ttps.png "TTPs")

-#### Observables
+#### Signatures

-The observable tab contains all the technical observables which may have been seen during an attack, such as infrastructure or file hashes.
+The signatures  tab contains all the technical observables and indicators which may have been seen during an attack, such as infrastructure or file hashes.
 Only a few categories are available today, but the list is bound to expand.
 If you wish to contribute to this part, click [here](https://github.com/OpenCTI-Platform/opencti/blob/master/CONTRIBUTING.md).

 ![Observables](assets/usage/observables.png "Observables")